natenka/pyneng-book-en/docs/source/exercises/04_exercises.rst

 Task 4.3
 ~~~~~~~~~~~

-Get from *config* string such Vlan list:
+Get the following list of VLANs from the config string:
 ``["1", "3", "10", "20", "30", "100"]``

+Write the resulting list to the result variable.
+(this is the variable that will be checked in the test)

+Print the resulting list to the standard output (stdout) using print.

+Here is a very important point that you need to get exactly the list (data type),
+and not, for example, a string that looks like the list shown.

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 .. code:: python